KirkGarcia182/domExt/README.md

 ### addClass(classes)

-adds new class attributes to the element

-- classes - Type: String, multiple classes should be separated with white space
+adds a new class attributes to the element, multiple classes should be separated with white space

 Example:
 ```
   someElement.addClass('class1 class2 class3 class4 class5');
 ```

+### appendTo(element)

+the current element is appended to the element passed in the argument

+-

+##